jupiterbjy/CUIAudioPlayer/README.md

 ---

 ## Usage

+You might want to change codepage when running on CMD.
+That way you can use utf-8 supported fonts.

+To do this, just type ```chcp 65001``` on CMD, then right click, properties and change font.

 - Audio List (Widget)
     - File explorer functionality: Select *DIR* marked items and press *Enter* to step in.